Garden Programs for Adult Learners

 Grow and learn at Lewis Ginter Botanical Garden!
 In this dynamic, ever-changing “learning landscape,” you can expand your knowledge of the plant world through multiple adult learning opportunities.
 Develop your gardening skills, explore the natural world through art, or sample the best in horticulture and landscape design.
 You can also refine your photography skills, relax in a yoga class, or enjoy a lunchtime lecture.

 Explore our new offerings for in-person classes, live online synchronous classes, hybrid programs and in-person guided walks covering a variety of subject areas.
-Learn more and link to online registration – now open!
+Plus, in-person tours.
+Learn more and register!

 For in-depth studies in home gardening and floral design, the Garden Education Series leads to a certificate of completion.
 The botanical illustration program leads to a certificate of competence.
 It’s a good way organize your learning path.

 The Garden regularly hosts symposia on various aspects of gardening, garden design, and professional issues in the green industry.
 These include the annual Winter Symposium and CVNLA Short Course and the biennial Charles F. Gillette Forum on Landscape Design.